Introduction

 - minTime

-- Minimum seconds that must pass in the current state before a transition is allowed to fire.
+- Minimum seconds that must pass in the current state (or current step, for sequences) before a transition is allowed to fire.
+Prevents transitions from firing too quickly.
+See How it works for timing details.

 - onComplete